Trevor The Noteable G.O.A.T.

 to help him with the music if he would help her with the math class.

-At this turning point his classmates realized that he was a GOAT (Greatest Of All Times) at math.
+At this turning point his classmates realized that he was a G.O.A.T.
+(Greatest Of All Times) at math.
 Trevor starts to see a music therapist that would go on to help him find himself and gain courage and confidence.

 He starts to make friends.
 Trevor goes on to form a band called “Noteable Einstein and the Rhythm Tramps” which became very popular on YouTube.

 The book shows the things that make Trevor different but highlights his strengths that helped boost him up as he grows into himself.
+Trevor the Noteable GOAT is a great story, and it's a wonderful resource for families of children with autism and also their neurotypical peers.

 Please check out the additional links below, including songs, videos and more information about Trevor.